The Beauty of a Daily Habit Tracker

 - Respond to social media comments – another one for bloggers

 - Sex – this is wonderful for couples.
 It’s healthy to have an active sex life, and sometimes medication or circumstances get in the way.
 Track it to see patterns!

 - Empty inbox – this is a good reminder for people like me who let their inboxes get out of control.
 Empty it every day and check it off.

-- Write in journal – for me, it’s the Morning Pages.
+- Write in your journal – for me, it’s the Morning Pages.